 Unfortunately, this, is a failure in itself, although he went from not dates to dates with girls that he feels “meh’ about.
 He’s still avoiding feeling vulnerable and at risk of being rejected by women that he’s genuinely interested in.
 The avoidance of this feeling is a failure it itself.

-“It’s better to fail on a date with a girl you like, than to sleep with a girl you don’t enjoy being around with.”
+“It’s better to fail on a date with a potential partner you desire, than to sleep with someone you don’t enjoy being around with.”

 – Marcus Neo Kai Jie